 Colorectal cancer symptoms may be minor or non-existent during the early stages of the disease, although there may be some early warning signs.

-Early warning signs of colorectal cancer symptoms:
+Early symptoms of colorectal cancer:

 - Tenesmus, which is the feeling that you have to empty your bowel but nothing passes

 In its advanced stages, symptoms of colorectal cancer may include:

 - Abdominal pain/bloating/bowel obstruction

 Certain conditions make an individual more susceptible to developing colorectal cancer.
 Factors that increase your risk may indicate that you may need to be careful about developing colorectal cancer but does not necessarily mean that you will develop the disease.